 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in this practice in the last full financial year was £51,550 before Tax and National insurance.
-This is for three full time GPs, four part time GP sand one locum GP who worked in the practice for more than six months.
+The average pay for GPs working in this practice in the last full financial year was £54,966 before Tax and National insurance.
+This is for 1 full time GP, 2 part time GPs and 5 locum GPs who worked in the practice for more than six months.

-These are run by the Practice Nurse and Health Visitor.
+These are run by the Practice Nurse.
 Children who are behind with vaccinations should catch up as soon as possible.
 We feel it is very important to ensure that all children are vaccinated against potentially serious illnesses.

 Comprehensive confidential advice is available during normal surgery times.
 Prescription for oral contraceptives (“the Pill” or “the Morning After Pill”) can be given.
 Intra-uterine devices and Contraceptive Implants can also be fitted.